mkutay/moodle-scraper/README.md

 # Bilisim-Projesi-Moodle-

+IT DOES NOT WORK AT THE MOMENT (maybe later i will work on it)

 Update:
 The one that stole our mail, I will find you.
 Don't steel again.
 We created a new mail and I am not going to put it in github.